Research into prostate cancer is focused on finding a test to sort aggressive tumours, known as tigers, from the harmless ones, the pussycats.

 The ICR and University of Cambridge scientists found seven genetic variations present in more than half of all prostate cancer cases that each increased a person's risk of getting the disease by up to 60%.

-Continuing studies by the same team have now identified a total of 18 genetic variants that increase prostate cancer risk.
+Continuing studies by the same team have now identified 18 genetic variants that increase prostate cancer risk.
 A man who has all the risk variants would have a one in three lifetime risk of developing prostate cancer.

 Scientists have also already found prostate cancer genes that are less common but confer a greater risk.
 A mutation in the gene BRCA2 increases prostate cancer lifetime risk by up to seven-fold, while a BRCA1 mutation is thought to nearly double risk in men under 65.